ImeneLEG/ImeneLEG/README.md

 ## About Me ℹ️

-Hello! 👋 I'm Imene LEGSIR, a passionate Software Engineering student currently in the 4th year of my engineering studies.
+Hello! 👋 I'm Imene LEGSIR, a passionate Software Engineering student currently in the final year of my engineering studies.

 ## Education 📚

-- **Engineering degree program:** 4th year, Ensa Oujda
+- **Engineering degree program:** Final year, Ensa Oujda
 - **Specialization:** Software Engineering

 ## Seeking Opportunities 🔍

-I am actively seeking a PFA (Projet de Fin d'Année) internship to apply and enhance my skills in a real-world setting.
-Additionally, I'm open to any freelance opportunities in software development.
+📢 Actively seeking a PFE internship, a critical step in my engineering journey.
+This long-term project will not only allow me to apply my skills but also shape the foundation of my professional #career.
+I am eager to collaborate with a forward-thinking company where I can contribute to innovative and impactful projects that drive real-world solutions.
 ## Skills 💼

 - **Programming Languages:** C#, Java, C, Python..